Our Team

 Woman with a red and white head scarf holding a falcon indoors, with textiles and seating in the background.

-Karla Pate McClure Licenced, M.S.
-Clinical Psychology Master’s in Social Work (MSW)
+LCSW-C, Master’s in Social Work (MSW)

 Karla McClure is a seasoned clinical therapist with extensive experience supporting adolescents and families across diverse educational and community settings.
 She serves as a school therapist for elementary, middle, and high school students, providing direct counseling, crisis intervention, and trauma-responsive care within school environments.
 Karla also worked in higher education as a College Therapist at Lane College, a Christian Methodist Episcopal (CME) institution, where she supported young adults navigating emotional, academic, and developmental challenges.